jontutcher/tb-overwrite-web/pages/team.md

 ---
-layout: default
+layout: page
 title: Team
 menu: The Team
 permalink: /team/
 ---

-This is a team page
+# The Team

+The team is the set of people that put the production together.